bcmeireles/Airport-Manager/README.md

 #### Flights
 Each flight is characterized by a flight code, a departure and an arrival airports, departure date and time, flight duration and maximum passenger count.

 Flight code is a string composed by 2 uppercase letters followed by a number between 1 and 9999 that never starts with 0.
 Multiple flights with the same code may exist, as long two flights with the same code don't have the same departure date.
-The maximum passenger count is a number between 10 and 100 and a flight duration can't exceed 12 hours.
+The minimum passenger count (capacity) is 10, with no maximum and a flight duration can't exceed 12 hours.

 The system allows a maximum of 30000 airports.

+#### Reservations

+There is no reservation limit and the lenght of a reservation code is also limitless.
+The program should only use the strictly required memory.
+No instruction exceeds 65535 characters.
+If the memory runs out, the program should terminate, outputing the message `No memory`.
+Before terminating, the program should free all reserved memory.

 ### Entry Data
 The program reads input from the terminal.